mandira-sawkar/mandira-sawkar.github.io/_pages/cv.md

-I am a Master’s student in Artificial Intelligence at Rochester Institute of Technology, currently seeking a thesis opportunity for the upcoming academic year.
+I am a Master’s student in Artificial Intelligence at Rochester Institute of Technology, actively seeking AI roles.
 My interests lie in natural language processing, explainable AI, and socially aligned machine learning.

-While I do not yet have publications, I have pursued several applied and research-oriented projects—most recently, building a judicial simulation using LLMs to analyze Supreme Court cases, where I explored persona-based reasoning and prompting strategies.
+I have pursued several applied and research-oriented projects as well as published a paper at EMNLP.
+I'm also currently pursuing thesis research on gender bias in the UK parliament during the suffrage movement.
 My background also includes experience in large-scale data analysis, model development, and system deployment.

 Education
 ------
 * **Rochester Institute of Technology, NY, USA, 2026**
   * Pursuing MS in Artificial Intelligence
-  * Coursework: Fundamentals of AI/ML, Math Methods for AI, Ethics of AI, Forecasting Methods.
+  * Coursework: Fundamentals of AI/ML, Math Methods for AI, Ethics of AI, Forecasting Methods, Deep Learning.
+  * Thesis: The Sound of Suffrage - Modeling Gender and Power in Parliamentary Speech.
 * **IIIT – Hyderabad, Hyderabad, India, 2023**
   * Secured a Post Graduate Certification in Software Engineering for Data Science with Distinction.
   * Coursework: Data Engineering, Machine Learning, Intelligent Systems Design, etc.